Data-Driven and Online Estimation of Linear Sensitivity Distribution Factors: A Low-rank Approach

 \subsection{Batch estimation}

-Fluctuations in active power injection around a given operating point are simulated as in \cite{Chen_2014}.
+Fluctuations in active power injections around a given operating point are simulated as in \cite{Chen_2014}.
 In particular, the injection at node $j$, denoted by $p_j$, is given by $p_j[k] = p_j^0[k] + \sigma_{N1} p_j^0[k] \eta_1 + \sigma_{N2} \eta_2$, where $p_j^0[k]$ is the nominal power injection at node $j$ at instant $k$, and ($\eta_1$, $\eta_2$) are random values, where $\eta_1 \sim \mathcal{N}(0, \sigma_{N1})$ and $\eta_2 \sim \mathcal{N}(0, \sigma_{N2})$ for standard deviations $\sigma_{N1} = \sigma_{N2} = 0.1$; see \cite{Chen_2014} for details.
 For each time $k$, we take the difference between consecutive line flow measurements to obtain $\Delta \mathbf{F}_k$.
-We obtained $\Delta \mathbf{P}_k$ by taking the differences between consecutive values of active power injections at each node.
+We obtained $\Delta \mathbf{P}_k$ by taking the differences between consecutive values of active power injections in each node.
 The batch optimization problems~\eqref{noise_nuclear} and~\eqref{eq:noise_nuclear_outliers} can also be solved efficiently using the proximal-gradient method (i.e., a batch version of Algorithm~\ref{algo}); see, for example,~\cite{cevher2014convex} (and references therein) for standard computational times of proximal-gradient methods.
-It can also be solved using CVX (available at: \texttt{http://cvxr.com/cvx}).

-The performance of the proposed low-rank based approach is considered for both transmission networks; first, the batch method~\eqref{noise_nuclear} is evaluated, when a decrease of generation occurs at generator 2 for the 9-bus, and in generator 9 for the 500-bus transmission system.
-Figure \ref{fig:Transmision_9bus} and Figure \ref{fig:Transmision_500bus} compares the performance of the proposed method with the least-squares approach \cite{Chen_2014}.
-In this case, 10 trials were used, and the relative error (RE) with respect to the bus $i$ is defined by (we use this definition to be consistent with~\cite{Chen_2014})